Heinz A. Lowenstam: Professional career

 Lowenstam began his collegiate studies in the vertebrate paleontology program at the University of Frankfurt, but arrived to find the program collapsing due to the recent death of the university's leading paleontologist.
-He transferred to the University of Munich in the fall of 1933, studying under Professors Broili, Edgar Dacqué, and the biologist Karl von Frisch.
-Lowenstam's studies in Munich coincided with Adolf Hitler's rise to power and the deterioration of conditions for German Jews.
+He transferred to the Ludwig-Maximilians-Universität München in the fall of 1933, studying under Professors Broili, Edgar Dacqué, and the biologist Karl von Frisch.
+Lowenstam's studies at the Ludwig-Maximilians-Universität München coincided with Adolf Hitler's rise to power and the deterioration of conditions for German Jews.
 According to his biographer, Joseph L. Kirschvink, "In 1935, he declared his intention of conducting his Ph.D. field research in Palestine, to the dismay of his pro-Nazi department chairman".
 After spending 18 months studying the geology of the Eastern Nazareth Mountains, he returned to Germany in 1936 to learn that a new law was passed one week prior to his thesis defense prohibited the awarding of doctorates to Jews.
-Left with no choice but to leave, Heinz and his wife Ilse emigrated to the United States, arriving in Chicago in June 1937.
+Left with no choice but to leave, Heinz and his wife Ilse immigrated to the United States, arriving in Chicago in June 1937.
 His parents and sister were able to escape to Brazil, but most of Heinz's relatives on his mother's side were murdered in the Holocaust.

 Lowenstam discussed his situation with the geology faculty at the University of Chicago, and was accepted to complete his degree, on the merit of recommendations from his mentors Broili and Dacqué.
 He received his Ph.D. in 1939, whereupon he immediately enlisted in the U.S. Army to fight the Nazis.
 The U.S. military decided that his skills would be of more use in civilian work, developing coal and oil reserves with the Illinois Geological Survey.
 Subsequently, Lowenstam worked for a small oil company, then moved on to become a curator of invertebrate paleontology at the Illinois State Museum.
 There, Lowenstam conducted field research on the paleoecology of coral reef environments via the Stony Island line of the Chicago street-car system, which dead-ended at an area rich with fossilized coral reefs.
 This work ultimately resulted in Lowenstam's discovery of a "massive system of Silurian reefs that stretched from the edge of the Ozark Mountains to Greenland".
 Lowenstam was aware that the structure of the buried reef complex was an ideal trap for oil and gas; but, instead of exploiting his discovery for financial gain, he published his findings in the open scientific literature where all could reap the benefits.